 I met Veronika the evening before the hike when she was checking into the hostel.
 At only 18 years old and so far from her home in Germany, I was blown away by her courage.
 I certainly wasn’t brave enough to travel by myself at that age.

-We both wanted to do a hike the next day so we decided to do the Mount Healy Overlook trail together.
+We both wanted to do a hike the next day so we decided to do the Mt Healy Overlook trail together.

 Hiking the Mt Healy Overlook Trail

-After catching the shuttle into the park we walked the forested bike trail from the Wilderness Access Centre, which added another mile onto our hike.
-From there we took the Taiga Trail until it joined the Mount Healy Overlook trail – our adventure hiking Denali had begun!
+After catching the shuttle into the park we walked the forested bike trail from the Wilderness Access Centre, which added another mile to our hike.
+From there we took the Taiga Trail until it joined the Mount Healy Overlook Trail – our adventure hiking Denali had begun!

 The trail started off with a gentle incline, leading us slowly upward through a forest of spruce, aspen, and alder trees.
 It quickly got steeper but it wasn’t as steep as I had imagined.

 A wild raspberry bush was growing off the path along the way – my favorite and perhaps one of the most elusive of the wild berries.
 I filled my pockets then soon after, my mouth.